How to Grow Lobularia Maritima Flowers in Your Garden

 Welcome to our essential guide to growing and caring for Alyssum Carpet of Snow (Lobularia maritima) in your garden at home.
-This hardy annual is famed for its beautiful white flowers and heavenly scent of honey.
+This hardy annual is famed for its beautiful white flowers and heavenly honey scent.
 This popular border plant brings a thick carpet of snowy white blooms to the garden.
 In frost-free areas, these tiny flowers might even last the whole year.
-Here we’ll take you through everything you need to know to grow Alyssum Carpet of Snow at home including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.
+Here, I’ll take you through everything you need to know to grow Alyssum Carpet of Snow, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.

 How to Grow Alyssum Carpet of Snow (Lobularia maritima)